 - The preferred route for submissions is via the secure BSI Electronic Client Portal.
-If you do not have access to this, please contact your Scheme Manager or their administrative support to request for this to be set up for your company - If the above method is not suitable or does not work, please contact your BSI representative to discuss alternate methods of document submission.
-Please note that documents submitted via any alternative methods will need to be uploaded to our electronic document management system by our administration team, which may add time and cost to the review - Hard copies of Technical Documentation are not accepted
+If you do not have access to the BSI document upload portal, please contact your Scheme Manager or their administrative support to request for this to be set up for your company. - If the above method is not suitable or does not work, please contact your BSI representative to discuss alternate methods of document - submission.
+Please note that documents submitted via any alternate methods will need to be uploaded to our electronic document management system by our administration team, which may add time and cost to the review. - We do not accept hard copies of technical documentation.